Wealthsimple Review: How You Can Start Investing in a Balanced Portfolio

 Wealthsimple has created an investment portfolio that includes only investments that align with Islamic investing principles.
 That means that any company making a profit from products such as alcohol, tobacco, gambling, pork, or weapons, is excluded from the Wealthsimple Halal portfolio.
 Halal investing also excludes income products, such as bonds and GICs, as they are considered debt instruments.
 The fees on a Halal portfolio are the same as with any Wealthsimple portfolio – 0.5% up to $100,000, 0.4% over $100,000, and $10,000 managed free for anyone you refer to Wealthsimple.
 I should note that the Halal portfolio does not invest in ETFs, rather it holds a portfolio of 50 carefully selected, individual stocks.

 One of the challenges of running your own financial planning or investment advisory firm is having a platform capable of doing everything from onboarding clients, opening and managing accounts, and looking after regulatory compliance.
 Small investment firms simply don’t have the resources to develop their own proprietary software.
 Thankfully, Wealthsimple for Advisors can help, by delivering low-cost investment planning products and services to advisors, enabling them to focus on what matters most, their clients.
 Through Wealthsimple, advisors have access to a range of ETF, mutual fund, and individual stock portfolios.

 Wealthsimple for Work

-If you sign up for Wealthsimple for Work, you don't have to worry about administrations fees.
+If you sign up for Wealthsimple for Work, you don’t have to worry about administration fees.
 You just pay your matching contribution, and that goes right to your employees.